digidem/digital-democracy.org/_posts/blog/2018-06-06-staff-spotlight.md

 **What is a piece of media that you’d like to share with the Digital Democracy community?** French Disko by Stereolab (1994) … When I was 14, my good friend Melanie introduced me to the sounds of Stereolab, an English band with a French chanteuse and several Moogs and guitars.
 Their sound would occupy my ears time and time again throughout my high school experience until they were forced out by other new sounds I came across.
 Over 20 years later, I have revisited Stereolab… this time diving deeper into their politics.
 This particular track is both nostalgic yet more relevant today than before…

 >Though this world's essentially an absurd place to be living in

->It doesn't call for total withdrawal
+><p>It doesn't call for total withdrawal

->I've been told it's a fact of life
+><p>I've been told it's a fact of life

->Men have to kill one another
+><p>Men have to kill one another

->Well I say there are still things worth fighting for
+><p>Well I say there are still things worth fighting for La Resistance!

->La Resistance!

->Though this world's essentially an absurd place to be living in

->It doesn't call for (bubble withdrawal)
+Though this world's essentially an absurd place to be living in It doesn't call for (bubble withdrawal)

->It said human existence is pointless
+It said human existence is pointless

->As acts of rebellious solidarity
+As acts of rebellious solidarity

->Can bring sense in this world
+Can bring sense in this world

->La Resistance!
+La Resistance!

->Songwriters: Laetitia Sadier / Timothy John Gane

 ![Aliya](/assets/aliya-profile.jpg)

 ## Hi, I’m Aliya Ryan!

 I was born and brought up in the UK in a food, travel and people loving family whose regular perambulations took myself and my sisters between the dreaming spires of Oxford and Cambridge, the wild, boggy, moss-filled Scottish Borders, the crystal clear alpine air of Lake Zurich and ancient sites of mystical & culinary knowledge in modern day Turkey.